 REE = Rare Earth Elements; RE = Rare Earth; REM = Rare Earth Metals; REO = Rare Earth Oxides; REY = Rare Earth elements and Yttrium; LREE = Light Rare Earth Elements (Sc, La, Ce, Pr, Nd); MREE = Medium Rare Earth Elements (Sm, Eu, Gd, Y, Tb, Dy); HREE = Heavy Rare Earth Elements (Ho, Er, Tm, Yb, Lu); TREO = Total Rare Earth Oxide; TREM = Total Rare Earth Metal.

 A significant shift from carbon based energy sources towards renewable clean energy is driving the increased demand of REE.
-These rare-earth metals are fundamental for the development of clean energy such as REE magnets for wind turbines, and rechargeable batteries for hybrid cars.
-They also have extensive and established applications in electronics, telecommunications, chemical catalysis, metallurgy, and medical imaging.
+In fact, these rare-earth metals are fundamental for the development of clean energy such as REE magnets for wind turbines, and rechargeable batteries for hybrid cars.
+Additionally, they also have extensive and established applications in electronics, telecommunications, chemical catalysis, metallurgy, and medical imaging.

 As a result of their broad use, the demand for REE has increased considerably over the past few decades (Figure 3).
-The broad and expanding demand for these critical raw materials has seen an increase in activity in the REE discovery and development space over the last 12 months.
+Moreover, the broad and expanding demand for these critical raw materials has seen an increase in activity in the REE discovery and development space over the last 12 months.

 Figure 3.
 Global rare earth production and demand and (inset) the distribution of global rare earth production and consumption in 2015 (adapted from Zhou et al 2017).

 Deposits of REE occur in diverse, generally uncommon geologic settings.
-There are two styles of REE deposits; magmatic and sedimentary.
+Markedly, there are two styles of REE deposits; magmatic and sedimentary.
 Their distributions is shown in Figure 4 with the majority of production, especially HREE, dominated by ion adsorption clays from China.

 1) Magmatic rare earth deposits